PHIL-180 Philosophy and Star Trek

 IV.
 Do you have free will, or are you determined by the laws of nature to do exactly what you wind up doing (while believing you have free will)?
 Or both?
 What is freewill?

 Text: Metaphysics: Classic and Contemporary Readings, 2nd ed., Ed. by Hoy & Oaklander (Wadsworth, 2005).
-Four short papers.
+Three short papers, and one presentation or debate.

 Other academic years